foreai-co/fore-js/fore/README.md

 The foresight library within fore SDK allows you to easily evaluate the performance of your LLM system based on a variety of metrics.

-You can sign-up as a beta tester at https://foreai.co.
+You can try out foresight for free at https://foresight.foreai.co.

 ## Quick start